Free Agents | Federal News Network

 DETROIT (5) — C.J.
 Cron, 1b; Iván Nova, rhp; Austin Romine, c; Jonathan Schoop, 2b; Jordan Zimmermann, rhp.

-HOUSTON (4) — Michael Brantley, of; Brad Peacock, rhp; Josh Reddick, of; George Springer, of.
+HOUSTON (4) — Michael Brantley, of; Brad Peacock, rhp; Josh Reddick, of; q-George Springer, of.

 KANSAS CITY (4) — Alex Gordon, of; Matt Harvey, rhp; Greg Holland, rhp; Ian Kennedy, rhp.